-- Litter collection.

-- Clearing the dining room after lunch
+- Litter collection. - Clearing the dining room after lunch.

-- Cleaning off graffiti.
+- Cleaning up graffiti.

 - Cleaning the inside of the school vehicles.

 - Sorting out the greenhouse/ plant pots.

-3/ Outings
+3/ Withdrawal of privileges

-Heathlands believes that positive experiences build positive feelings and therefore create positive pro social responses.
+Aligning with our therapeutic approach, positive experiences are used to build positive feelings and therefore create positive pro social responses.
 We do not associate bribery (the threat of withholding a desirable experience) with a therapeutic and positive mode of behaviour support.

-Outings and experiences are only missed as a protective consequence on occasions where a student's behaviour is deemed as dangerous and therefore not safe for the child to be involved.
+Outings and experiences are only missed as a protective consequence on occasions where a student's behaviour shows that they cannot be trusted to be involved safely and therefore it is not safe for them to attend.
+In these situations, consequences to teach and support the pupil to develop the right skills should be put in place with the aim to support them to be able to be involved again in the future.